wesleyboar/DS-User-Guide/user-guide/docs/tools/advanced/dsfaq.md

 <hr>
 ## [Users and Accounts](#faq-users) { #faq-users }

-<b><a href="/rw/support/getting-started/">www.designsafe-ci.org/rw/support/getting-started</a></b>
+<b><a href="https://www.designsafe-ci.org/user-guide/" target="_blank">DesignSafe User Guides</a></b>

 <strong>Q: Who can be a DesignSafe User?</strong><br>
-A: Any natural hazards researcher that needs an environment to store, analyze, curate, publish, and discover data with a community of peers.
+A: Any natural hazards researcher or practitioner that wants an environment to store, analyze, curate, publish, and discover data with a community of peers.

 <strong>Q: How do I get a DesignSafe Account?</strong><br>
-A: Fill out and submit the <a href="/account/register">registration form</a>, follow the instructions in the email you receive to confirm your account, then log into DesignSafe.
+A: Navigate to and then follow the directions to submit the <a href="https://www.designsafe-ci.org/account/register/)" target="_blank">registration request</a>, and then follow the instructions in the email you receive to complete setting up your account, and then you will be able to <a href="https://www.designsafe-ci.org/" target="_blank">log in to DesignSafe</a>.
+Note that a DesignSafe account is a TACC user account, so you will sometimes see emails from TACC and URLs that take you to the TACC domain tacc.utexas.edu.

 <strong>Q: Why should I get a DesignSafe Account?</strong><br>
 A: With an account, you can:

 <ul>
-	<li>Run analysis or simulations with a variety of applications on High-Performance Computing (HPC) systems in the <a href="/rw/workspace/">Discovery Workspace</a></li>
+	<li>Run analysis or simulations with a variety of applications on High-Performance Computing (HPC) systems in <a href="https://www.designsafe-ci.org/rw/workspace/" target="_blank">Tools & Applications</a></li>
-	<li>Store your data in the <a href="/data/browser/">Data Depot</a></li>
+	<li>Store your data in the <a href="https://www.designsafe-ci.org/data/" target="_blank">Data Depot</a></li>
-	<li>Collaborate and publish your work with other researchers in <a href="/data/browser/projects/">My Projects</a></li>
+	<li>Collaborate and publish your work with other researchers in <a href="/data/browser/projects/" target="_blank">My Projects</a></li>
-	<li>Access data from other researchers in the <a href="/data/browser/public/nees.public/">Published</a> directory</li>
+	<li>Access data from other researchers in the <a href="/data/browser/public/nees.public/" target="_blank">Published</a> directory</li>
 </ul>

 <strong>Q: How can I become more involved in DesignSafe?</strong><br>
-A: Join our <a href="/community/slack-online-collaboration/">Slack team</a> to participate in discussions and give your input on the site.
-All feedback is welcome and helps improve the site.
+A: Upon receiving your new user account, you will be sent an email to join our <a href="https://www.designsafe-ci.org/community/slack-online-collaboration/" target="_blank">Slack team</a> to participate in discussions and give your input on the site.

+<strong>Q: I forgot my password.
+How do I reset it? </strong><br>
+A: Go to https://accounts.tacc.utexas.edu/forgot_password and you will be prompted to enter your username or email address that is associated with your user account, and you will receive an email with a password reset link.

+<strong>Q: I'm getting an Authentication Failed error.
+What should I do? </strong><br>
+A: If you are confident that you have entered the correct password for your account, then it is likely that your account has become Deactivated.
+Accounts are deactivated if it has been more than 120 days since you last logged in.
+To reactivate your account, log in at accounts.tacc.utexas.edu and request an activation link via https://accounts.tacc.utexas.edu/activate.
+You will receive an email at the email address associated with your user account with instructions for account reactivation.

 <hr>
 ## [Training](#faq-training) { #faq-training }